astrowp/docs/troubleshooting.md

 # Troubleshooting

-Let's face it — sometimes things break, and your code and deployment will break and have errors!
+Let's face it — sometimes things break, and your code and deployment will come back with errors!

 But don't worry...